LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 }
 ```

-As you see if we don't find the invitation we throw the validation exception.
+If we don't find the invitation, we throw the validation exception.
 Let's show the validation message at the start of the registration form.

 **resources/views/auth/register.blade.php**:
 ```blade